 It is heartening to note that the administration is focusing on solving some of the oldest and hard-to-resolve problems in traffic safety, namely the challenges involving impaired and distracted drivers.
 Many technologies could work well for detecting both distraction as well as alcohol impairment.
 Some technologies could also help detect drowsiness.
 Eye tracking technologies, for instance, could play a part in detecting not just impairment, but also distraction or drowsiness.

 Drunk driving remains one of the biggest killers on American roads, causing more accidents than any other accident factor, except speeding.
 Accidents accused by an intoxicated motorist are typically high -impact accidents that cause severe damage to life and property.
 Catastrophic injuries are common in these accidents and the rates of fatalities compared to other types of accidents is also high.
 Drunk driving, for instance, causes motorists to make mistakes that can have them driving the wrong way or running red-lights, two situations that have the potential to cause devastating car accidents.

-The Atlanta car accident attorneys at the Katz Law Firm represent persons injured in car and auto accidents in the metro Atlanta region and across Georgia.
-If you or a loved one have been injured in a car accident, talk to an Atlanta car accident attorney at the Katz Law Firm, and determine your legal options to a claim for damages.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers represent persons injured in car and auto accidents in the metro Atlanta region and across Georgia.
+If you or a loved one have been injured in a car accident, talk to an Atlanta car accident attorney at the Katz Personal Injury Lawyers, and determine your legal options to a claim for damages.
 You could qualify for damages that include medical expenses, lost income, pain and suffering and other types of damages.
 Talk to a lawyer at our firm, and determine your legal rights to a claim.